MSF-OCB/easynut-docker/README.md

 <b>V.a) Backups</b>

 The backups themself are bind through the service into a persistent data directory located in ./backups/backups/ in the host, and /backup in the container.
-They are therefore available through the host, but also to the web service for the download of the backups via the user interface.
+They are therefore available through the host, but also to the web service at /opt/shared for the download of the backups via the user interface.

 Backups are first gunzipped and then encrypted using openssl and the mysql root password.
 <br/>The frequency and the number of backups are defined by the two environment variables: CRON_TIME and MAX_BACKUPS.